kedacore/keda-docs/content/docs/2.6/scalers/azure-app-insights.md

 **Parameter list:**

 - `tenantId` - Id of the tenant that contains the Azure resource.
 This is used for authentication.
-- `metricName` - Name of the Application Insights metric to query.
+- `metricName` - The name of the Application Insights metric to query.
+Use the `az monitor app-insights metrics get-metadata` to see a list of available metrics.
-- `metricNamespace` - Name of the metric's namespace.
 - `targetValue` - Target value to trigger scaling actions.
 - `metricAggregationType` - Aggregation method of the Azure Application Insights metric.
-Options include `avg`, `sum`, `min`, and `max`.
+The aggregation methods vary from metric to metric.
+The `az monitor app-insights metrics get-metadata` command can be used to determine which methods apply to a given metric.
+(Some common aggregation methods are `avg`, `count`, `sum`, `min`, and `max`)
-- `metricAggregationInterval` - Collection time of the metric in format `"hh:mm"`
+- `metricAggregationInterval` - Collection time of the metric in format `"hh:mm"`.
 - `appId` - Id of the application.
-This can be retrieved from the Application Insight's `API Access` blade in Azure Portal.
+This is a GUID that can be retrieved from the Application Insight's `API Access` blade in the Azure Portal.
 - `tenantId` - Id of the tenant containing the Application Insights instance.
-- `activeDirectoryClientId` - Id of the Active Directory application which requires at least `Monitoring Reader` permissions.
+- `activeDirectoryClientId` - Id of the Active Directory client.
+The client must have `Monitoring Reader` permissions for the Application Insights instance.
 - `activeDirectoryClientPassword` - Password of the Active Directory client password.
 - `metricFilter` - Further specify the metrics query using a filter.
 For example `cloud/roleName eq 'example`.
 (Optional)

 Some parameters can be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables:

 - `activeDirectoryClientIdFromEnv` - Name of the environment variable that contains the Id of the Active Directory application.
+(Optional)
 - `activeDirectoryClientPasswordFromEnv` - Name of the environment variable that contains the Active Directory client password.
+(Optional)
 - `appIdFromEnv` - Name of the environment variable that contains the Application Insights Id.
+(Optional)
 - `tenantIdFromEnv` - Name of the environment variable that contains the Id of the tenant that contains the Application Insights instance.
+(Optional)

 ### Authentication Parameters